 The number and occurrence of storms (simulated or natural) monitored varied among the reported studies.
 Many studies conducted a single simulated rainfall event soon after treatment was applied, effectively monitoring the first storm after manure or fertilizer application.
 Other studies monitored multiple (simulated or natural) storm events after application, at varying elapsed time after treatment (e.g., 1, 15, and 42 days after treatment), and a few examined cumulative losses over an extended period after treatment.
 It is generally recognized (and reported by many of the studies that documented multiple storms) that runoff losses tend to be greatest in the first storm after treatment and that both absolute losses and the differences between treatments tend to diminish with time.
 Thus, results from monitoring a single storm after treatment could be considered to be “worst case,” whereas results from studies of multiple storms may be more representative of long-term performance.

-Interpretation of much of the manure injection research reported in the literature is confounded by the prevalence of studies that only evaluate injection methods in the near term, introducing bias toward certain conditions and processes that may not transfer to longer term generalizations (Garcia et al. 2008, Maguire et al. 2011).
+Interpretation of much of the manure injection research reported in the literature is confounded by the prevalence of studies that only evaluate injection methods in the near term, introducing bias toward certain conditions and processes that may not transfer to longer-term generalizations (Garcia et al. 2008, Maguire et al. 2011).
 For instance, Little et al. (2005) measured runoff volume under simulated rainfall from surface-applied manure with no incorporation, or incorporated with an array of tillage methods.
 Their results showed that increasing cultivation lowered surface runoff volume by increasing simulated rainfall infiltration.
 However, results could not be generalized as this study included only one rainfall simulation after tillage, and did not test the effects of crusting and surface sealing that would be expected to become more apparent with subsequent rainfall events (Panuska et al., 2008).

-Some examples of studies that looked at only the first storm after treatment and studies that monitored multiple or cumulative storms are shown below.
+Some examples of studies that looked at only the first storm after treatment and studies that monitored multiple or cumulative storms are shown in Table 4.